 Instead of coffee, the people of the Maremma made their morning coffee from the ground dried seeds of the Mariano thistle.

-No wonder they have great respect for this Milk Thistle.
+No wonder they have respect for their resilient, humble Milk Thistle.

 Silymarin (Milk Thistle) Capsules